 To help encourage regular and strengthened contractions, Tiffany applied Clary Sage around the inside of her ankles.
 Others have applied the essential oil, along with a carrier oil, directly to the abdomen.

 Some have found it helpful to take one drop of Clary Sage internally in a glass of milk or almond milk every hour or so during labor.
-Still others prefer taking a few drops of Clary Sage in a capsule.
+Still others prefer taking a few drops of Clary Sage in a capsule, which is what my daughter, Tiffany, did.

 WARNING: Young Living is the only essential oil I would ever feel comfortable taking internally.
 Lower quality oils may actually be toxic.
 Know your product.